JetixWP/really-simple-featured-video/readme.txt

 == 👉️ Elementor Pro Builder Support ==

-RSFV supports Elementor Pro builder with its Posts/archive widgets, you can use them to display Featured Videos for posts, pages and CPTs (with Featured Images).
+RSFV supports Elementor Pro builder with its Posts/Archives and WooCommerce Product widgets, you can use them to display Featured Videos for posts, pages, products and CPTs (with Featured Images).
 You can also display Featured Video on single pages via the shortcode - [rsfv]

 == 👉️ How to use Shortcodes ==